 In addition to the Forum, a Ministry of Defence/Department for Environment, Food & Rural Affairs (Defra) Military Underwater Sound Stakeholders Forum was formed in 2009, which brokered closer cooperation between Underwater Sound Forum members and the MoD via meetings.
 Five such meetings were held until a decision was made in 2011 to combine the MSCC Underwater Sound Forum and the Military Underwater Sound Stakeholder Forum into one body.

 The Underwater Sound Forum does occasionally assist with pertinent seminars and conferences, for example a one-day conference on ‘Assessing and managing the potential impact of marine piling noise within the evolving regulatory framework’ was organised by the Forum in 2010 and which was sponsored by The Crown Estate and IMarEST.

 The Forum meets twice yearly where Members and invited guests showcase new research and updates are provided on standards, legislation etc. The Forum also acts as a channel for information sharing and best practice.
-Membership currently stands at 234 although this is anticipated to grow as the Forum begins to forge further ties with other organisations such as the MSCC’s Marine Industries Liaison Group (MILG).
+Membership currently stands at over 250 although this is anticipated to grow as the Forum begins to forge further ties with other organisations such as the MSCC’s Marine Industries Liaison Group (MILG).